How To Sew A Patch On A Backpack: A Comprehensive Tutorial for Beginners

 Iron on patches are a quick solution to sewing

-Consider the material of the patch and the backpack, because materials such as nylon easily melts.
-Have your iron on too high and you risk ruining either you patch or backpack (or both).
+Consider the material of the patch and the backpack.
+Some materials like nylon easily melts.
+Have the iron on too high and you risk ruining either you patch or backpack (or both).

 This video demonstrates how easy it is to iron on patches.
 Although it doesn’t shows the process being done on a backpack, the process is exactly the same!